 The Echolink system

-to activate the computer interface since its installation.
+through the echolink interface since its installation.

 The 147.240 and DMR 442.475 antenna is a Diamond X50a (far left tower).